loopdash/loopdash/src/blog/styling-everyaction-forms.md

 title: How to Style EveryAction Forms Without Breaking Their Code
 meta:
   title: How to Style EveryAction Forms Without Breaking Their Code
-  description: A practical guide for nonprofits on how to customize EveryAction forms using clean CSS overrides—while keeping accessibility, functionality, and brand consistency intact.
+  description: Elevate your EveryAction forms with a touch of elegance and brand consistency, ensuring they resonate with your nonprofit's identity.
   image: ./src/img/blogs/moody-san-francisco.png
   alt: A blue and white porcelain jar with wave and horse motifs, evoking traditional Chinese patterns on a modern gray background
 sitemap: